Cyberspace

 Professional video conferencing

 Since the pandemic transformed remote work from exception to norm, millions of professionals have navigated the strange world of video call avatars and virtual backgrounds.
 Research from 2021-2023 indicates that people behave differently when using avatar representations versus video in professional contexts.
 Those using professional-looking avatars report feeling more confident in meetings, while cartoon or casual avatars correlate with more relaxed, informal communication styles.
+These avatar-mediated interactions reflect broader patterns of online impression management we navigate daily.

 I’ve personally noticed in my clinical practice conducted via telehealth that clients sometimes prefer avatar options for sensitive topics—the slight distance it creates can paradoxically enable deeper vulnerability.